pascal-fb-martin/waterwise/README.md

 This project depends on [echttp](https://github.com/pascal-fb-martin/echttp) and [houseportal](https://github.com/pascal-fb-martin/houseportal).
 It accepts all standard options of echttp and the houseportal client runtime.
 See these two projects for more information.

+This project is also a good example of a minimal micro-service based on echttp and houseportal.

 ## Interface

 The waterwise service accepts the /waterwise/status HTTP URL and returns the watering index information in the JSON format, for example: